Khamsin (magazine)

 Khamsin was a socialist magazine which was published first in Paris, France, and then in London, the United Kingdom, between 1975 and 1989.
 The title of the magazine, Khamsin, was a reference to a desert wind with the same name which occurs in the Middle East.
 It was edited by the revolutionary socialists from the Middle East, and its subtitle was Journal of revolutionary socialists of the Middle-East.

 History and profile

 The establishment of a publication by the Matzpen, an Israeli socialist and anti-Zionist organization, first discussed in a meeting of Moshé Machover, Eli Lobel, Emmanuel Farjoun, Leila Kadi and Sadik Jalal Al Azm in London in October 1974.
 As a result of this meeting Khamsin was launched in Paris, France, in 1975.
 It was coedited by Lebanese Leila Kadi and Israeli Eli Lobel.
 The latter was a member of the Matzpen.
-The first four issues of Khamsin were published in French by the Editions Fraçois Maspero based in Paris.
-In 1978 the editorial board of the magazine expanded with the addition of Avishai Ehrlich, Moshé Machover, Mikhal Marouan and Khalil Toama.
+The first four issues of Khamsin were published in French by the Editions François Maspero based in Paris.
+The editorial board of the magazine expanded with the addition of Avishai Ehrlich, Moshé Machover, Mikhal Marouan and Khalil Toama in 1978.